Wolap/Wolap/README.md

 - :bulb: Currently learning web languages

-- :dizzy: Play games
+- 👾 Play games

-- :loud_sound: Know how to speak English and of course French
+- 🔈 Know how to speak English and of course French

+- 🦆 obviously love Ducks

 - :beers: *Try to be productive*